skissane/snail4java/README.md

 Snail is a programming language.

+## Why is it called "Snail"?

+I have been thinking about a language design like this for a long time.
+But I was worried about performance.
+Then I went and implemented a language similar to Tcl version 7, and jokingly I called it "Snail", since it was going to be so slow.
+And well, it was slow, yet still I found it usable.
+And this design, even if slow, should be even faster than that, so it is reusing the name "Snail".
+Another way of interpreting the name, is that performance is not the number one priority for this language, it is somewhat down the list.

+I later plan to design a lower-level implementation language to be called "Slug".
+The relationship between Snail and Slug will be similar to that between Python and RPython in PyPy.

 ## Some design principles

 * Try to avoid excessive complexity.
 I know that is hard in general, and